GyverLibs/EncButton/README_EN.md

 - V1.6 - Optimization of work in interruption
 - V1.6.1 - Saching by default Input_pullup
 - V1.7 - a large memory optimization, remade Fastio
-- V1.8 - Individual tuning of the TIMUUT Maintenance of the button (was common at all)
+- V1.8 - Individual tuning of the time retention time (was abouton everyone)
 - v1.8.1 - removed Fastio
 - v1.9 - added a separate development of a pressed turn and a request for direction
 - V1.10 - improved ReleASDE processing, eased the weight in callback and corrected the bugs